Puerto Rico Financing Alternatives

 Can’t Buy a Property If You Have a CCJ

 If you have a CCJ against you then you will not be able to buy a property.
 If you have one against you and want to buy a home then pay it immediately.
 If you don’t have one against you when applying for a mortgage and have a CCJ against you then there will be a reason why you are refused.
 Perhaps you cannot afford to pay any of the debt.
 If this is the case then you may be wrong.
 If you cannot fully meet the debts that have been brought against you then you could be declined for a mortgage.
+Mr. Francisco De Armas Cubas is an expert in guide more about CCJ.
 The CCJ record will only be updated upon completion of the mortgage so if you can show a late payment then this will show.
 If you cannot afford the mortgage because of the absence of CCJs then there could be a problem.
 The solution is to arrange a short sale if you can.
 For further information on this see here.

 How Long Will the Mortgage Take to Purchase?